-One of the factors of nerve pain and neurological damage is that it can prevent sufferers from having a good night’s sleep.
+One of the factors of nerve pain and neurological damage is that it can prevent a good night’s sleep.
 That starts a downward spiral of exhaustion and poor cognitive functioning that only increases pain perception.
 Sleep is crucial for your body to heal and to fight off pain.
-Lack of sleep does far more damage than you may realize, but in the culture we live in, sleep is often undervalued.
+Lack of sleep does far more damage than you may realize.
+In the culture we live in, sleep is often undervalued.

 Cannabis is Cheaper and Less Dangerous Than Opioids